growdigital/forestgarden.wales/content/blog/forest-garden-itinerary.md

 We had our first forest garden [tour](/tour/) and [workshop](/workshop/) last week, via [Airbnb](https://www.airbnb.co.uk/users/show/233536194).
 A bit nerve-wracking but eminently enjoyable.
 I used the same itinerary for both the two hour tour and the six hour workshop.
 I feel the cyclical process works well in both situations, the workshop is an extension with more detail and practical applications.

-This is a snapshot of the intinerary, I’m keeping a “live” version on [Simplenote](https://simplenote.com) updated, as it’s easier to print from <http://simp.ly/publish/wj614M>.
-I’ll also be making a short series of videos as well, launching my starstruck YouTube career… 🤩
+This is a snapshot of the intinerary, I’m keeping a “live” version on [Simplenote](https://simplenote.com) updated, as it’s easier to print from <http://simp.ly/publish/wj614M>

----

-# FGW itinerary
+## FGW itinerary

 A. Theory
 B. Practice